 Peace Lilly was another of the best plants that clean the air.
 Peace Lillies (Spathiphyllum or Mauna Loa) excelled at removing both formaldehyde and trichloroethylene.

-3. Blocks EMF – Stay Safe In Today’s High Tech World
+3. Plants Block EMF – Stay Safe In Today’s 5G World

-This is the most important benefit on this list.
+This is the most important benefit of indoor plants on this list.
 You can have a bedroom full of oxygen without plants, but with EMF bombarding you, you won’t sleep right.
 So while plants provide you oxygen, an even more powerful benefit is their EMF blocking capabilities.

 The larger the plant, the better the blocking.
 Philodendrons are perfect for EMF blocking.
 Snake plants are perfect as well.